-Our health-first approach to feeding dogs more plant-rich pet diet is backed by science.
-Click the studies to learn how dogs thrive on vegan diets.
+Click the studies below to learn more about Bramble's feeding trial and how dogs thrive on vegan diets.

 What is most important when pet owners choose pet food?
-Studies show that fresh, human-grade ingredients with minimal processing is key.
+Research shows that fresh, human-grade ingredients with minimal processing is key.

 “Dogs have nutrient requirements, not ingredient requirements.”